shankerbalan/acsdocs/docs/source/networking/midonet.rst

 Features of the MidoNet Plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    **Note**

-    In CloudStack 4.2.0 only the KVM hypervisor is supported for use in
+.. note::    In CloudStack 4.2.0 only the KVM hypervisor is supported for use in
     combination with MidoNet.

 In CloudStack release 4.2.0 this plugin supports several services in the